Charged black holes in Weyl conformal gravity: Acknowledgments

 \section{Acknowledgments}

 We thank Philip Mannheim for fruitful discussions regarding Conformal Gravity.
-We also thank Barak Shoshany for his help with using \texttt{OGRePy}, and Joseph C.\,Schindler for his help on creating custom metrics with \texttt{xhorizon}.
+We also thank Barak Shoshany for his help with using \texttt{OGRePy}, and Joseph C.\,Schindler for his help on creating Penrose diagrams for custom metrics with \texttt{xhorizon}.
+We are also grateful to Jack Purllant for his insight into the infinities in our Penrose diagram.
+We acknowledge the helpful and insightful comments from the three anonymous reviewers of this manuscript.